bl17zar/cell/README.md

-# distsym
+# distsim

-distsym is a small experiment project. it demonstrates disturbance propagation.
+distsim is a small experiment project. it demonstrates disturbance propagation.

 ## features